bradleytaunt/btxx.org/posts/openbsd-router.md

 But that all changes today!
 Best of all, you can come along for the ride!

-> If you notice something incorrect, please [open a patch or ticket](https://codeberg.org/btxx/btxx.org) and let me know!
+> If you notice something incorrect, please [open a patch or a ticket](https://codeberg.org/btxx/btxx.org) and let me know!

 ## Before We Begin
 {:.no_toc}